-- 1.1 This application seeks planning permission for the development of 365 houses as part of the creation of a new village.
-Also included as part of the application is an associated village centre, play space, landscaping and infrastructure works.
-The village centre is proposed to include a commercial area incorporating Class 1 (retail), Class 2 (Financial, professional services), Class 3 (Food and Drink), Class 4 (Business) and Class 10 (non-residential institution). - 1.2 There is a mixture of house type being proposed within this site and these can be described as follows: - 16 no lower/upper villa style flats; - 23 no 2 bed semi detached dwellings; - 91 no 3 bed semi detached/detached dwellings; - 166 no 4 bedroom detached dwellings; - 27 no 5 bedroom detached dwellings; and - 42 no 2 bedroom flats. - 1.3 The site will be accessed from two main points.
-The site will utilise an existing access point at the south of the site and another existing access on the eastern edge of the site.
-The layout of the site allows for the provision of a bus stop to be provided at the village core area. - 1.4 The applicants have provided a detailed schedule of materials proposed for the dwellings.
-This includes the use of natural slate in key locations and a high quality slate effect tile in other areas which allows for the colour to be varied.
-The wall finishes include a mixture of wet dash render, smooth render, timber cladding and reconstituted stone.

-- 1.5 The layout proposes a variety of different street types to allow traffic speeds to be regulated and which will inform the landscaping styles and types used at different points throughout the development.
-As part of this, there will be linking streets, local streets, lanes and courtyards. - 1.6 Whilst this application must be considered on its own merit, it is important to be aware that there is an accompanying planning application elsewhere on this agenda (14/00205/FULM refers) which is proposed to link to this site and provide additional open space and recreational facilities.
+- 1.5 There is a mixture of house type being proposed within this site and these can be described as follows: - 16 no lower/upper villa style flats; - 23 no 2 bed semi detached dwellings; - 91 no 3 bed semi detached/detached dwellings; - 166 no 4 bedroom detached dwellings; - 27 no 5 bedroom detached dwellings; and - 42 no 2 bedroom flats. - 1.6 Vehicular access to the site will be from 2 existing access points at the south and the east.
+The layout of the site allows for the provision of a bus stop to be provided at the village core area. - 1.7 The applicant has provided a detailed schedule of materials proposed for the dwellings.
+This includes the use of natural slate in key locations and a high quality slate effect tile in other areas which allows for the roof colour to be varied.
+The wall finishes include a mixture of wet dash render, smooth render, timber cladding and reconstituted stone. - 1.8 The layout proposes a hierarchy of different street types to allow traffic speeds to be regulated and which will inform the landscaping styles and types used at different points throughout the development.
+As part of this, there will be linking streets, local streets, lanes and courtyards. - 1.9 As the area of the application site exceeds 2 hectares and the number of dwelling units proposed exceeds 50 the proposal falls within the meaning of a Major Planning Application as defined by Regulation 2(1) of the Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2013.
+Accordingly, the applicant was required to undertake statutory preapplication consultation with the local community.
+As part of this, the applicant held a public event. - 1.10 This is evidenced in the Pre-application Consultation Report submitted as part of this application.
+In addition to the pre-application consultation report, the applicant has also submitted a range of detailed supporting information including Design and Access Statement, Transport Statement, Contaminated Land Risk Assessment, Drainage Information including Landscape